angrymouse/hnschat-tweets/README.md

 # hnschat-bot
-This is an example to get your started making bots for [hnschat](https://hns.chat)
+This is an example to get you started making bots for [hnschat](https://hns.chat)

 # Setup
 ```